jim-schwoebel/pylicense/README.md

 # license_info
 Repo for quick access to copy/paste info of licenses into code base.

-It's separated into 3 sections: commercial licesnes, research licenses
+It's separated into 3 sections: commercial licenses (no redistribution at all), research licenses (restrictions to not use code for commercial use), and open-source licenses (no restrictions).
+In this way, we can paste such licenses as .txt files inside of all distributions of software and make sure the software is released under the appropriate license.

 # Commercial licenses